acyshoang/BinaryCalculator/README.md

 # BinaryCalculator
-Calculate Binary numbers into Decimal, Octal and Hexadecimal
+Calculate Binary numbers into Decimal, Octal, Hexadecimal and Contrary